 Group Members

-Tiago will join Newcastle as a Newcastle Academic Track Fellow in August 2023.
+Tiago is a Newcastle Academic Track Fellow and he joined Newcastle University in October 2023.

 Tiago Costa

-I am interested in understanding the key physical processes shaping the evolution of galaxies across cosmic time.
-I focus, in particular, on quantifying the impact of Active Galactic Nuclei (AGN) on galaxies and identifying the mechanisms through which supermassive black holes may ultimately prevent them from forming stars.
-In my research, I design and incorporate numerical models of AGN physics into large, cosmological simulations of galaxy formation performed on supercomputers.
-I use these simulations to constrain how supermassive black holes grow in the early Universe, how AGN power galactic winds that expel large masses of gas from galaxies, and how they alter the properties of galaxy populations.
-I also work closely with observers and am part of several observational programmes (with ALMA, JWST, MUSE etc.) designed to bridge the existing gap between theory and observations.
+I am interested in understanding the physical processes shaping galaxy evolution.
+In particular, I focus on the impact of Active Galactic Nuclei (AGN) and on identifying the mechanisms through which supermassive black holes may ultimately prevent galaxies from forming stars.
+I spend a lot of time designing numerical models of AGN physics and implementing them into large, cosmological simulations of galaxy formation which I perform on supercomputers.
+I then forward-model these simulations and compare them with real data to constrain our theoretical understanding.
+I also work closely with observers and am part of several observational programmes (with ALMA, JWST, MUSE) designed to bridge the existing gap between theory and observations.

 Dr Chris Harrison (web)